Advanced Game Search

 Total War Game Series

-The highly popular series of strategy games by British studio Creative Assembly.
-The series Total War successfully combines elements of turn-based strategy, based on resource management, as well as tactical battles fought in real time.
+The highly popular series of strategy games by Creative Assembly.
+The Total War series successfully combines elements of turn-based strategy based on resource management, as well as tactical battles fought in real time.
 Since 2005, the series has been under the publishing supervision of Sega.
-In 2010 it was decided to make a change in the naming of the series, making its main element a member of the Total War, previously being only a subtitle.
+In 2010, it was decided to make a change in the naming of the series, having Total War as the main part of the title, previously being only a subtitle.

 Total War Game Series